zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

  We don’t compliment our scriptwriter enough here on  ESL Podcast, so thank you Lucy Tse – Dr. Lucy Tse, for your wonderful scripts .

-From Los Angeles, California, I’m Jeff McQuillan.
-Thank you for listening.
-Come back and listen to us again on ESL Podcast.

-English as a Second Language Podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2011 by the  Center for Educational Development.

 # Buying Television and Movie Programs